-(website top banner/header shows accessible-ready theme background.
-Background colors and design are a warm shade of orange and brown various sized circles.)
+(Website top banner/header shows accessible-ready theme background.
+Background colors and design are a slightly yellowed and ancient piece of parchment paper.)

 Fast forward to my adult life – I went on to receive a journalism degree, but six months after graduation I had severe headaches and sensitivity to light prompting me to go see an eye doctor for the first time in my life.
 I was diagnosed with uveitis in its most aggressive form and within a few years I was totally blind.
 Despite this diagnosis my love for the written word did not diminish.
 I took my journalism degree and disability and reinvented myself.
 As some people say “you take lemons and make lemonade”.